facebookresearch/theseus/examples/README.md

 - **motion_planning_2d.py:** Is an example of how to set up a differentiable motion planning problem, inspired by [Bhardwaj et al. 2020](https://arxiv.org/pdf/1907.09591.pdf).
-- **se2_planning.py:** Brief example of how to use SE2 variables with the motion planner utility, to handle poses with angles in 2D maps.
+- **se2_planning.py:** Brief example of how to use SE2 variables with the motion planner utility, to handle poses with angles in 2D maps and nonholonomic constraints.
 - **tactile_pose_estimation.py:** Is an example of how to set up learning models for tactile pose estimation, as described in [Sodhi et al. 2021](https://arxiv.org/abs/1705.10664).
 - **backward_modes.py:** Shows how to compute derivatives through Theseus solves and switch between backward modes.